Slaynash/MelonSplashScreen/readme.md

 # MelonSplashScreen

 ## About
+> This is now part of MelonLoader starting 0.4.4.

 This plugin requires MelonLoader >=0.4, and is only here for testing purposes.

 ## Supported Unity versions